Rational evaluation of various epidemic models based on the COVID-19 data of China: Background

-However, in the face of so many possible choices, which one would be our best choice, especially for the purpose of a reliable estimation on the future epidemic trend?
-In this paper, based on the COVID-19 data of Shanghai and other six provinces/cities in China in the spring of 2020, we explore this critical issue systematically by comparing the performance of eight widely used empirical functions, four statistical inference methods and five dynamical models reported in the literature.
-The basic guiding principles and evaluation criteria are summarized in Section II.
+However, in the face of so many possible choices, which method is the best?
+Especially for the purpose of a reliable estimation on the epidemic trend in the future?
+In this paper, based on the COVID-19 data of Shanghai and other six provinces/cities in China during the spring of 2020, we explore this critical issue systematically.
+The performance of seven widely used empirical functions, four statistical inference methods and five dynamical models reported in the literature are compared in detail.
+The basic evaluation criteria, models/methods and data are summarized in Section II.
 Detailed analyses, comparisons and evaluations among various epidemic models are carried out in Section III.
-In Section IV, we forecast the epidemic trends in South Korea, Italy and Iran in the near future.
+In Section IV, we forecast the first epidemic wave happening in Austria, Malaysia, Norway and Republic of Korea from March to June in 2020 as a further validation.
 The last section contains a conclusion and some brief discussions.